felipap/restful-django-example/README.md

 A very simple REST application using django and ajax.
 Really CRUD-like.

-Django doesn't really support the "RESTful way" natively.
-For example, data passed to a PUT request isn't stored inside request.PUT (as one would expect because of request.GET and request.POST).
-Insted, django stores it inside request.raw_post_data.

-This project is an example of a custom REST interface in django, therefore not intended to be used as a independent wrapper.
-The application logic is inside app.views, app.helpers and app.doREST.

-'templates/function.js' is responsible for a great deal of the app inner workings;
-specially since I tried to use django-template as little as possible.
-As I see it, the best approach to CRUD applications is moving the template engines towards the client-side.

-I took my very first django application and applied to it the "RESTful philosophy".
+Django, natively, makes it hard to implement a RESTful application (it doesn't even handle data passed in PUT/DELETE requests as it does in GET/POST ones).
+This project is just an example of a basic "problem-specific" RESTful interface to django.

+I took my very first crappy django project, a manager to organize lists of words in english, and re-implemented it following RESTs principles.
+The application logic is inside app.views, app.doREST and app.helpers.
+The javascript, 'wordb/static/function.js', is responsible for the interface dynamics (including most of the templating work).
-The design looks like crap, the javascript likewise.
-I have taken a look at few REST wrappers to django (including [django-piston][1] and [toastdriven][2]), but they all seemed too ugly or too complex to my specific case.

-In a way, this was simply rewriting django's native class based views RESTfully.
+I've taken a look at other REST wrappers to django (including [django-piston][1] and [toastdriven][2]), but they all seemed either too ugly or too complex to this little, useless application.
+In a way, this was simply rewrote django's class-based-views with a REST api in mind.

-I used [jQuery][3] and [Bootstrap][4].

 Todo:
 -----